Public Sector Bids

 Many SMEs operate from leased offices, serviced workspaces, or co-working environments where energy costs are bundled into the rent.
 A common assumption is that because there is no direct utility bill, Scope 1 and 2 emissions are zero.

-Under the GHG Protocol, you are still required to report your proportional share of the building’s energy consumption.
-An auditor reviewing an office-based business with zero reported emissions will flag it immediately.
+Under the GHG Protocol, you are still required to report your proportional share of the building's energy consumption.
+Zero reported emissions for an office-based business is likely to raise questions during a compliance review.

-There is one exception.
-If your office is a fully serviced space where you have no operational control over utilities and cannot obtain consumption data, the energy emissions fall under Scope 3 Category 8 rather than Scope 1 or 2.
-In this case, reporting zero for Scope 1 and 2 at that location is technically correct under the GHG Protocol operational control approach, provided the boundary decision is clearly documented in your methodology.
+The position is different if you operate from a fully serviced or managed office where facilities are shared with other organisations and you have no defined space or operational control over the building's energy use.
+In this situation, the energy emissions fall under Scope 3 Category 8 rather than Scope 1 or 2 under the GHG Protocol operational control approach.
+Reporting zero for Scope 1 and 2 is technically correct in this case, provided the boundary decision is clearly explained in your methodology.

-The fix: Never submit zero for Scope 1 or 2 without documented evidence.
-In the vast majority of cases, a proportional estimate is required, and a good specialist will handle this as part of the standard process.
+The fix: Do not submit zero for Scope 1 or 2 without a clear methodology note explaining why.
+In most cases a proportional estimate is required, and a good specialist will handle this as part of the standard process.

-This is where the majority of DIY plans fail.
+This is where the DIY plans can fall short.
 The government does not require you to report all 15 categories of Scope 3 emissions, but it does require five specific ones.
 Omitting even one makes your plan non-compliant:

 • Business Travel (flights, trains, taxis, hotels)